austin-2018/GitHub.io/dht/dht11-a.md

 2. Then pass this pin to the constructor of the Dht11 class and specify the GPIO Pin Drive Mode.
 This allows you to decide whether you will add your own pull-up resistor.

         Dht11 dht11 = new Dht11(_pin, GpioPinDriveMode.Input);

+3. To get a reading from the device use the GetReadingAsync method.
+        DhtReading reading = await dht11.GetReadingAsync().AsTask();